kippezi/ReceiptReader/README.md

    Manages file operations, such as organizing processed receipts into directories with IDs matching those in the Excel file.

 3. **`get_currency_and_amount`**
-   Contains the `get_currency_and_amount` method, which is used by the `ReceiptHandler` to extract currency and amount information from receipts.
+   Contains the `get_currency_and_amount` method, which is used by the `receipt_handler` to extract currency and amount information from receipts.

 4. **`get_date`**
-   Includes the `get_date` method and its sub-methods, used by the `ReceiptHandler` to retrieve date information from receipts.
+   Includes the `get_date` method and its sub-methods, used by the `receipt_handler` to retrieve date information from receipts.

 5. **`month_rec`**
    Includes A class that organizes receipts by month for insertion into the appropriate Excel sheet (MonthRec).